 -

-✔️ If you have received a fine and are unsure how to pay it, contact your local police department or rental agent for assistance.
+If you receive a fine and are unsure how to pay it, you can contact the local municipality, police, or the car rental company.

 English